-Also yes.
+Yes!
 But I charge hourly rates, and feedback for a single issue usually takes about one hour.
-My base rate is £45 or $60 (US) per hour's work.
+Currently, my base rate is £45 or $60 (US) per hour's work.
 This includes reading, notes taken, further discussion of anything perplexing by email, and (if you prefer it) Skype discussion or workshopping.
 Depending on what you have to show me and how much work it needs, one hour of my time might cover a script or thumbnails of between twenty and forty pages.
 You can cap my time or give me free rein; it's all negotiable.
 I'm happy to look at a project in any state, and to look at multiple drafts.
 I want to work with you!

 Can you give me a sense of what this process is like?